LAF (Legal Assistance Foundation)

 While we cannot provide legal assistance in all immigration cases, we can talk to you to find out what kind of help you might need, and refer somewhere where we think you can get that help.

-DVLC also provides comprehensive family law services.
-To apply for assistance in a parentage or divorce case, please call our office at 312-325-9155.
+DVLC also provides comprehensive family law services and representation for undocumented domestic violence survivors seeking relief under VAWA or through a U-VISA.
+To apply for family law or immigration assistance, please call our office at 312-325-9155.